conmaol/maglocunus/AI/LLMs/ngrams.md

 ## Smoothing

 §3.1.
-Assuming MLE training, the n-gram matrix for any given training corpus will be <mark>sparse</mark> – there will be many acceptable English n-grams that do not appear in the corpus, and hence will have a zero count, and hence a zero probability.
+Assuming MLE training, the N-gram matrix for any given training corpus will be <mark>sparse</mark> – there will be many acceptable English N-grams that do not appear in the corpus, and hence will have a zero count, and hence a zero probability.

-§3.2. <mark>Smoothing</mark> is the task of re-evaluating some of the zero-probability and low-probability n-grams to improve language model performance.
+§3.2. <mark>Smoothing</mark> is the task of re-evaluating some of the zero-probability and low-probability N-grams to improve language model performance.

 ### Add-one smoothing

 §3.3.
-The simplest approach (though not commonly used any more) is just to add one to each count in the n-gram matrix for the corpus.
+The simplest approach (though not commonly used any more) is just to add one to each count in the N-gram matrix for the corpus.

 §3.4.
 For bigrams, the unsmoothed calculation was:
 - $P(rabbit|white) = \frac{|white\ rabbit|}{|white|}$